 Currently in the middle of its second season, Star Trek: Lower Decks is an animated Star Trek comedy that tells the story of the support crew serving on the USS Cerritos.
 We didn’t get any big reveals during the Star Trek Day panel but we did get a mid-season trailer.
 You can watch it at Startrek.com.

-If you missed the Star Trek Day live stream the panels will be available to watch individually on the Paramount Plus YouTube channel.
+If you missed the Star Trek Day live stream the you can watch it below.